PeeyushSengar2025/Docker-Zero-to-Hero/README.md

 Login Succeeded
 ```

-### Sometime the below command doesnt work , it ask for to install docker engine
+### Sometime the below command ( Build your first Docker Image )doesnt  work , it ask for to install docker engine

 ```
 Follow this chatgpt link: to setup